helensz98/Interactive-Lab-Hub/Final Project/README.md

 # Final Project

-# Pong game (preferred)

-(thoughts)

-Make a pong game with led matrix, joystick and pi in which players can decide on which border to place the board.

-Players need to stop the ball from falling outside of the border where the board rests.
-The rest of the borders will be walls and ceilings.

-Players can also asjust the velocity.

-Expectations:

 Using the tools and techniques you learned in this class, design, prototype and test an interactive device.

 Project Github page set up - May 3